gpereyrairujo/IRimage/README.md

 1. Install [ImageJ](https://imagej.nih.gov/ij/download.html) or [FIJI](https://imagej.net/Fiji/Downloads)
 2. Install [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/install.html)
-3. Download the macro file [``IRimage.ijm``](https://github.com/gpereyrairujo/IRimage/blob/master/IRimage/IRimage.ijm) from the [``IRimage``](https://github.com/gpereyrairujo/IRimage/tree/master/IRimage) folder in this repository
+3. Download the source code file [``IRimage.ijm``](https://github.com/gpereyrairujo/IRimage/blob/master/IRimage/IRimage.ijm) from the [``IRimage``](https://github.com/gpereyrairujo/IRimage/tree/master/IRimage) folder in this repository
-4. Save this file in the ``ImageJ.app/macros/toolsets`` folder (or the ``Fiji.app/macros/toolsets`` folder if you installed FIJI) in your computer (create the folder if it does not exist yet)
+4. Create a folder named ``IRimage`` within the ``ImageJ.app/plugins`` folder (or the ``Fiji.app/plugins`` folder if you installed FIJI) and save the ``IRimage.ijm`` file in this folder

-### Usage
+### Basic usage

 1. Open ImageJ (or FIJI)
 2. Click on the ``>>`` button ("More tools") at the end of the toolbar, and click on 'IRimage'
 3. An 'IRimage' button should appear in the toolbar.
-Click on it to run the macro
+A menu is shown when this button is clicked.
-4. Select the folder with the original JPG images from the thermal camera
+4. Select the 'Process' function and select the folder with the original JPG images from the thermal camera
-5. Choose whether you want to set global parameters for all the images, or use the parameters stored in each file
+5. Choose whether you want to use the parameters stored in each file, to manually set global parameters for all the images, or to use parameters previously defined in a csv file
-6. If the first option was selected, modify the default parameter values and click OK
+6. If the second option was selected, modify the default parameter values and click OK
-7. The resulting images will be stored in the same folder
+7. The resulting images will be stored in different subfolders of the same input folder

-### Testing the code
-If you modify the macro code, you can check if it still working properly by using the provided test image, and comparing the results with the temperature values obtained with the FLIR Tools software.
-This can be done by following these steps:

-1. Download the contents of the  [``IRimage/test``](https://github.com/gpereyrairujo/IRimage/tree/master/IRimage/test) folder in this repository.
-It includes two files: the JPG test image and a CSV file with temperature values obtained with the FLIR Tools software
-2. Run your ``IRimage`` macro on this folder (using the parameters stored in the test image)
-3. Download the macro file [``IRimage_test.ijm``](https://github.com/gpereyrairujo/IRimage/blob/master/IRimage/IRimage_test.ijm) from the [``IRimage``](https://github.com/gpereyrairujo/IRimage/tree/master/IRimage) folder in this repository
-4. Save this file in the ``ImageJ.app/macros/toolsets`` folder (or the ``Fiji.app/macros/toolsets`` folder if you installed FIJI) in your computer
-5. Restart ImageJ/FIJI and click on the ``>>`` button ("More tools") at the end of the toolbar, and then click on 'IRimage_test'
-6. An 'IRtest' button should appear in the toolbar.
-Click on it to run the test macro, selecting the dowloaded ``test`` folder
-7. Open the resulting ``test_image.jpg_TESTRESULTS.txt`` file, and check if the 'Temperature differences above 0.01°C' value is 0%.
-You can also compare the resulting files and images with those in the [``IRimage/test_results``](https://github.com/gpereyrairujo/IRimage/tree/master/IRimage/test_results) folder in this repository.
+More details about IRimage's implementation, functions and usage are included in the IRimage paper.

 ### Contributing
 Contributions are welcome!
 There are at least two ways to contribute: